How to make soft boiled eggs? Bring a pot of water to a gentle boil, then lower the eggs into the water and boil them for exactly 5 minutes.

 How to serve soft boiled eggs

 In the past, I would have served them with toast or with thick slices of crusty bread.
 Alas, those are no longer options for me.
-So to stay within my low carb diet, I like to serve these eggs with toasted and sliced low carb English muffin.
-Another great keto way to enjoy them is to dip crispy oven-baked bacon (or microwave bacon) in the runny yolks.
+So to stay within my low carb diet, I like to serve them with toasted and sliced low carb English muffin.

 Are soft boiled eggs safe?